alvarolop/ocp-on-aws/README.md

 ### 0. Command line utilities

-* The certificates installation is based on `podman`, so please install `podman` cli prior to execute this script if you want the certificates configured.
-Check the [documentation](https://podman.io/docs/installation) for the installation mechanism on your system
 * If you want to define your own users, you will need to use the `htpasswd` cli.
 This command is provided by the `httpd-tools` package on RHEL/Fedora systems.
 If not, you can just use the example `users.htpasswd` file that has the `redhat` user with password `redhat!1`.

 ### 1. AWS account